 Drawbacks to a Short Sale

 To begin, waiting for the bank to respond to an offer is frustrating.
-They will want to examine personal records such as tax returns, bank accounts, assets and liabilities, in addition to asking for a hardship letter from you.
+They will want to examine personal records such as tax returns, bank accounts, assets, and liabilities, in addition to asking for a hardship letter from you.
 There is no assurance the bank will accept a short sale offer.

 For many sellers, though, the chance to buy another home in two years is the real motivation to do a short sale.
 Some sellers qualify immediately to buy again under certain terms.
 Good credit behavior can supplant bad credit after two years, even though the derogatory will remain.